lagleki/vlazba/README.md

-# vlazba / gimyzba
+# vlazba / gimyzba / jvozba

-A Rust-based tool for generating Lojban gismu (root words) from transliterations of words in multiple languages.
+A Rust-based tool for generating Lojban gismu (root words) from transliterations of words in multiple languages, and for creating lujvo (compound words) using the jvozba algorithm.

 ## Features

 - Generates gismu based on input from multiple languages
+- Creates lujvo using the jvozba algorithm
 - Customizable language weighting
 - Efficient Rust implementation